-Mycobacterium tuberculosis is an adaptable intracellular pathogen, existing in both dormant as well as active diseasecausing states.
-Here, we report systematic proteomic analyses of four strains, H37Ra, H37Rv, and clinical isolates BND and JAL, to determine the differences in protein expression patterns that contribute to their virulence and drug resistance.
-Resolution of lysates of the four strains by liquid chromatography, coupled to mass spectrometry analysis, identified a total of 2161 protein groups covering \sim 54% of the predicted M. tuberculosis proteome.
+Mycobacterium tuberculosis (Mtb) is an adaptable intracellular pathogen, existing in both dormant as well as active diseasecausing states.
+Here we report systematic proteomic analyses of four strains - H37Ra, H37Rv, and clinical isolates BND and JAL, to determine the differences in protein expression patterns that contribute to their virulence and drug resistance.
+Resolution of lysates of the four strains by liquid chromatography, coupled to mass spectrometry analysis identified a total of 2161 protein groups covering ~54% of the predicted Mtb proteome.
 Label-free quantification analysis of the data revealed 257 differentially expressed protein groups.
 The differentially expressed protein groups could be classified into seven K-means cluster bins, which broadly delineated strain-specific variations.
 Analysis of the data for possible mechanisms responsible for drug resistance phenotype of JAL suggested that it could be due to a combination of overexpression of proteins implicated in drug resistance and the other factors.
 Expression pattern analyses of transcription factors and their downstream targets demonstrated substantial differential modulation in JAL, suggesting a complex regulatory mechanism.
 Results showed distinct variations in the protein expression patterns of Esx and mce1 operon proteins in JAL and BND strains, respectively.
-Abrogating higher levels of ESAT6, an important Esx protein known to be critical for virulence, in the JAL strain diminished its virulence, although it had marginal impact on the other strains.
-Taken together, this study reveals that strain-specific variations in protein expression patterns have a meaningful impact on the biology of the pathogen.
+Abrogating higher levels of ESAT6, an important Esx protein known to be critical for virulence, in JAL strain diminished its virulence, while it had marginal impact on the other strains.
+Taken together this study reveals that strainspecific variations in protein expression patterns have meaningful impact on the biology of the pathogen.

 The ability of a pathogen to survive under harsh conditions within the host is connected to its ability to modulate host cellular processes to its advantage.
-The advent of multiple drugresistant and extensive drug-resistant Mycobacterium tuberculosis strains is a major global heath concern, compromising the existing therapy (1-3).
-Despite the best efforts, the mechanisms underlying the pathogenesis, virulence, and persistence of M. tuberculosis infection associated with the drug-resistant strains is not very well understood.
-The identification of virulence factors that are required for disease progression is critical for understanding the biology of infection.
+Advent of multiple-drug resistant (MDR) and extensive drug resistant (XDR) Mtb strains are a major global heath concern, compromising the existing therapy (1-3).
+Despite the best efforts, the mechanisms underlying pathogenesis, virulence, and persistence of Mtb infection associated with the drugresistance strains is not verv well understood.
+The identification of virulence factors that are required for disease progression is critical to understanding the biology of infection.